Does RIBO administer the licensing exam?

 How much does it cost to take a RIBO exam?

-What does the fee include?
-Does it include my license fee?
 The fee charged by the IIC and IBAO covers the cost of proctors, virtual proctors, development and administration of the exam.
 The license fee is a separate fee that will be charged when you register for a license and have been employed by a RIBO-licensed firm.
 This license will authorize you to sell insurance in Ontario as a Broker.

 What dates are available?
 Where is the exam schedule?